 One way to gain some extra space is by layering and stacking containers.
 As a bonus, it also makes your pantry look pretty too.
 It is simple to do and declutters the pantry.

 Just because food is traditionally stored in cupboards, doesn’t mean that it always makes the most sense.
 This shows how drawers act as incredible food storage solutions because they provide easy access to contents in both the front and back of the cabinet space.

 Categorising food and dining products within everyday plastic tubs to create inexpensive “drawers” that pull out to provide access to the items in the back of deep shelves is an excellent idea.
 Tubs are also a great cabinet solution because they can be easily removed and cleaned or restocked at a moment’s notice.

 The use of the doors in our pantry is a useful way to clear up some room on the shelves.
-The spice racks and paper towel rack on the doors ensure that the shelves have a bit more room.
+The spice racks on the doors ensure that the shelves have a bit more room.
+You could add

 Use all your space wisely.
 Putting little shelves onto the wall for things you want at easy reach.
 Make, Bake, Celebrate has used sink caddies and 3M velcro dots to put them on the wall.
 This idea works well as she is storing light items in the caddies.